jonathanwider/isoEm/README.md

 # Installation

-After cloning this repository, the required packages can be installed to a virtual or conda environment using `pip`.
-When working with `conda`, create and activate an environment
+[Climate Data Operators (CDO)](https://code.mpimet.mpg.de/projects/cdo/) is required to interpolate between grids.
+If not already installed, it can be done by `sudo apt install cdo`.

+To install the requirements, we can use conda:
-`conda create -n my-env`,
+`conda create -n <my-env-name> python=3.8`,
-`conda activate my-env`
+`conda activate <my-env-name>`

-and install `pip`:
-`conda install pip`.

 The required packages can then be installed with
-`pip install -r requirements.txt`
+`pip install -r requirements.txt` and

-Additionally, to create some of the plots, `cartopy` must be installed via `conda` or `pip`.
-To open the jupyter notebooks, use `pip install notebook`, if not already installed.

-[Climate Data Operators (CDO)](https://code.mpimet.mpg.de/projects/cdo/) is required to interpolate between grids.
+`conda install -c conda-forge cartopy`

 # Content-description